jspsych/jsPsych/docs/developers/extension-development.md

   var extension = {};

   extension.initialize = function(params){
-    // params are passed from the extensions parameter in jsPsych.init }
+    // params are passed from the extensions parameter in initJsPsych }

   extension.on_start = function(params){